Vita3K/Vita3K/README.md

 ### Prerequisites
 [CMake](https://cmake.org/) is used to generate Visual Studio and Xcode project files.
 It is assumed that you have CMake installed and on your path.
 Other dependencies are provided as Git submodules or as prebuilt binaries.

+After cloning, open a command prompt in Vita3K's directory and run:

+`git submodule update --init --recursive`

+to get all submodules.

 ### Windows (Visual Studio)
 1. Run `gen.bat` to create a `build-windows` directory and generate a Visual Studio solution in there.
 2. Open the `Vita3K.sln` solution.